What do Governors Do?

 Each committee meets termly.
 The committee members are as follows:

-Resources Committee – incorporates HR, Finance and Heath & Safety
+Resources Committee – Vicki Flack, Chris Harrison incorporates HR, Finance and Heath & Safety

-Committee Membership: Ana Andrade, Sue Faulkner, Simon Piggott, Rhea Fernandes, Sean Herbert, Tim Hallett & Kobby Ephraim
+Committee Membership: Ana Andrade, Sue Faulkner, Rhea Fernandes, Sean Herbert, Samantha Winton

 Mrs Sue Faulkner

-I have been a Foundation Governor at St Francis of Assisi for just over 6 six years.
-My areas of responsibility include: Safeguarding, Special Educational Needs and Disability and the Early Years Foundation Stage.
-I am currently Chair of the HR Committee and the Catholic Ethos and Spirituality Committee.
+I have been a Foundation Governor at St Francis of Assisi for the past eight years.
+My areas of responsibility include: Safeguarding, Special Educational Needs and Disability and Religious Education.
+I am also the HR governor.

-I have 4 adult children and 6 grandchildren.
+I am married and have four adult children and seven grandchildren.

 My main areas of responsibility as a governor are to represent the staff and also the Curriculum.